top of page

 The lesson for agencies: balance legacy with innovation

 Polaroid maintains its iconic brand identity through retro design and functionality that blends old and new.
 The company has extended key features such as instant printing while relegating to history ideas that flopped, such as a filmstrip recorder with a built-in viewer.
-A brand relaunch should spotlight classic elements with staying power, then build on them.
+A rebrand should spotlight classic elements with staying power, then build on them.

 05. Lancôme